ocfu/espLupusStatus/README.md

 # espLupusStatus
 A very Simple status indicator for a Lupus alarm and smart home system based on an NodeMCU ESP8266.

 The indicator is passive.
 Which means it is not pulling for the status, but waiting for incoming commands.
-That means it must be set from the external systemm itself.
+That means it must be set from the external system itself.
 In the Lupus system you can define rules.
 A rule can  trigger an action-URL.
 And this is, how this status indicator gets his information.
 The trade-off of this passive indicator is, if it missed an action-URL call, the status can differ from the origin.

 <h2>LEDs:</h2>